-(Closed to public) The National Museum of Contemporary Arts has opened its gates in the renovated Fix Building in Kallirrois Avenue and welcomes loyal enthusiasts and new visitors alike to dive into the seductive world of contemporary art.
-The much anticipated opening took place on 31-10-2016, with the presence of the director, personnel and renowned artists as well as the press, highlighting the excitement of all contributors for the new home of the museum, as well as the upcoming exhibitions and events to be hosted.
+The much-anticipated opening took place on October 31st, 2016, with the presence of the director, personnel and renowned artists as well as the press, highlighting the excitement of all contributors for the new home of the museum and the upcoming exhibitions and events to be hosted.

-The National Museum of Contemporary Art includes artifacts of major artists such as Chryssa, Gary Hill, Jannis Kounellis, Costas Tsoclis, Stephen Antonakos to name but a few while the museum’s main aim is not only to showcase significant works of art of Greek and foreign artists but also sensitize and educate the public on the context and aesthetics of contemporary art as well as promote and facilitate the scientific research on artistic matters.
+The permanent collection of the National Museum of Contemporary Art includes artifacts of major artists such as Chryssa, Gary Hill, Jannis Kounellis, Costas Tsoclis and Stephen Antonakos.
+The museum’s main aim is not only to showcase significant works of art by Greek and foreign artists but also to sensitize and educate the public on the context and aesthetics of contemporary art as well as promote and facilitate scientific research on artistic matters.

-Private transfers: We recommend using an online pre-booked Athens transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from the port, airport or your hotel.
-Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 693 881 8288, 0030 694 597 2090, 0030 690 943 9292 or book your taxi online.
+Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
+Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: (0030) 18288, (0030) 18222, (0030) 18180.
+You can also book your taxi online.

-By metro: The closest metro station is “Syngrou Fix” on line 2.
-Note that the National Museum of Contemporary Arts is located within a 2-minute walking distance from the metro.
+By metro: The closest metro station is Syngrou Fix (Red Line).
+Note that the National Museum of Contemporary Art is located within a 2-minute walking distance from the metro.
 Get a map of the metro here.

 By bus/trolleybus: The closest bus stop is “Olympiaki”.
 Check the routes and the official timetables on OASA Telematics.